katelynrae/Documentation/docs/overview-articles/building-using-architect.md

 Most of the configuration for this interface happens within the prompt.
 Create a new prompt, and enter the text “How much support does each person give you?”.

 Next, we need to create an ordinal variable.
-This is fundamentally the same process as we carried out when we configuring the race variable in our ego form (revisit the “Creating an Ordinal Variable” section if you need to refamiliarize yourself with this).
+This is fundamentally the same process as we carried out when we configuring the race variable in our ego form (revisit the “Creating an Ordinal Variable” section if you need to re-familiarize yourself with this).

 Create a variable named “AlterSupport” with the following possible options: